-8.10 REVENUE ESTIMATES 2017/18 (APPENDIX 4)
+8.10 REVENUE ESTIMATES 2018/19 (APPENDIX 4)

-- 8.10.1 The Council's revenue estimates for next year are being considered during the current cycle of Scrutiny Committee meetings for the final budget report to the Executive on 14 February 2017.
-In total, Service Committee Expenditure for 2017/18 is £12,852,260 which is £303,970 higher than the current year. - 8.10.2 In addition there are other items to take into account referred to as 'below the line' as they do not form part of the individual service controllable budgets.
-These include an estimate of £150,000 for net borrowing in respect of the overall cash balances, £1,764,028 towards meeting the borrowing costs of the Council's capital programme, and new homes bonus grant and transfers in respect of balances and reserves.
-The Council's total General Fund Expenditure budget requirement for 2017/18 is planned to be £11,864,809, a reduction of £325,785 compared to 2016/17.
+8.10.1 The Council's revenue estimates for next year are being considered during the current cycle of Scrutiny Committee meetings for the final budget report to the Executive on 13 February 2018.
+In total, Service Committee Expenditure for 2016/17 is £12,975,450 which is £123,190 higher than the current year.

+- 8.10.2 In addition there are other items to take into account referred to as 'below the line' as they do not form part of the individual service controllable budgets.
+These include an estimate of £100,000 for net borrowing in respect of the overall cash balances, £1,720,160 towards repaying debt in respect of the Council's capital programme, New Homes Bonus grant and transfers in respect of balances and reserves.
+The Council's total General Fund Expenditure budget requirement for 2018/19 is planned to be £11,844,390, a reduction of £20,419 compared to 2017/18. - 8.10.3 DCC have agreed that ECC will be the lead commissioner for Wellbeing Exeter from April 2018 through to 2020.
+This means that £760,000 funding from DCC and the NHS will come to ECC for us to then passport out to Devon Community Foundation for them to contract with the various providers.
+Other than the funding allocated by Exeter, this is not included in the budget, but Members are asked to approve the expenditure, noting how it is financed.

-8.11 COUNCIL TAX BUDGET REQUIREMENT 2017/18
+8.11 COUNCIL TAX BUDGET REQUIREMENT 2018/19

-- 8.11.1 As stated above, the Government is setting the referendum trigger for District Councils at above £5 or 2%, whichever is higher.
+- 8.11.1 As stated above, the Government is setting the referendum trigger for District Councils at above £5 or 3%, whichever is higher.
 The budget has been set on the basis of a £5 increase, although this is ultimately a Member decision.
-It should be noted that in the Government spending calculations, they have assumed that all District Councils will raise their Council Tax by £5 and have set the spending reductions accordingly. - 8.11.2 When all the Government Grant funding is taken into account the resultant net expenditure to be financed from council tax is £5,337,809 (as indicated in Appendix 4), an increase of £308,173 compared to 2016/17. - 8.11.3 Each year the Council must estimate the likely surplus or deficit position on its Collection Fund and any such amounts must be taken into account when determining the band D Council Tax amount for 2017/18.
-For next year it is estimated that the collection fund will have a surplus (£87,504), which will be used to fund part of the expenditure to be financed from Council Tax. - 8.11.4 After taking into account the surplus and the taxbase of 36,197, the proposed band D council tax for 2017/18 is £145.05, which means that the council tax would increase annually by £5.00 or 3.57%.
-An increase of 1.99% would reduce the Council Tax requirement by £80,111, which would have to be taken from reserves.
+It should be noted that in the Government spending calculations, they have assumed that all District Councils will raise their Council Tax by £5 and have set the spending reductions accordingly. - 8.11.2 When all the Government Grant funding is taken into account the resultant net expenditure to be financed from council tax is £5,623,730 (as indicated in Appendix 4), an increase of £285,921 compared to 2017/18. - 8.11.3 Each year the Council must estimate the likely surplus or deficit position on its Collection Fund and any such amounts must be taken into account when determining the band D Council Tax amount for 2018/19.
+For next year it is estimated that the collection fund will have a surplus (£139,902), which will be used to fund part of the expenditure to be financed from Council Tax. - 8.11.4 After taking into account the surplus and the taxbase of 36,547, the proposed band D council tax for 2018/19 is £150.05, which means that the council tax would increase annually by £5.00 or 3.45%.
+An increase of 2.99% would reduce the Council Tax requirement by £24,231, which would have to be taken from reserves.